-COVID-19 has rocked the world and shook the foundations of what many of us have known previously.
+COVID-19 has rocked the world and shaken the foundations of what many of us have known previously.

 But don’t get overwhelmed with worry.
 Dr Nick has put together a little list of helpful tips to help your mental health as the world returns to normality.